ph09nix/MsqlHelper/README.md

  ## How to use ?
- include msqlhelper.php in your project, connect database and boom :) for more detail, check example.php file
+ include msqlhelper.php in your project, connect database and boom :) for more detail, check example.php file if its your first time, turn debugmod on, to see what executes

 ### Donation : 18eHqWzdCFMs8pNXiHAwvpDMHmToxFLhMP (BTC)